Freelance Documentary Photographer Akiko DuPont

-Asia and Europe is completely different world which I cannot choose where is good or what good but if I had to choose one place I'd say Japan and Burma.
+Asia and Europe are completely different worlds which I cannot choose where is good or what good but if I had to choose one place I'd say Japan and Burma.
 Burma is changing so much right now.

 I love Burma - it has so many faces

-And then after I went back three, or four years ago, everyone has a cell phone and everybody had Facebook, so things changed so much.
+And then after I went back three, or four years ago, everyone had a cell phone and everybody had Facebook, so things changed so much.

 It’s a very personal answer.
 I want to keep my roots to where my family is.
 Obviously my family is in Japan, and then my husband is in the UK.
 I want to spend more time where they are.

 That's personal and then I cannot choose Asia or Europe, and I'm very lucky that I have two homes.
 Yeah, I have several projects in Asia and then I'd love to begin something in Europe so I'm still trying to study things.

 I wonder what it was that when you're travelling, not necessarily just for photography for working purposes, but what it is it draws you to travel, what you like to get out of experiences?

 So, like earlier I said I love people and this work has allowed me to meet people, a lot of people who have different lives.
 Not specifically some someone special or a celebrity, they all have different lives.
 Knowing people's lives is a little bit like reading a precious book.